 By Rabbi Dr. Sanford H. Shudnow

-Rabbi Dr. Sanford H. Shudnow served 22 years as a Navy chaplain, with his last duty station what is known today as Walter Reed National Military Medical Center.
+Rabbi Dr. Sanford H. Shudnow served 22 years as a Navy chaplain, with his last duty station the National Naval Medical Center, Bethesda (known today as Walter Reed National Military Medical Center).